Patience Tumusiime Rubagumya: Career

-Ms Rubagumya has spent nearly 20 years at the Uganda Revenue Authority, having taken up employment there in 2001.
-She rose through the ranks at the agency and was the Assistant Commissioner Board Affairs, Policy and Rulings at URA, prior to her current assignment.
-She was judged to be the best applicant in a field of four candidates who interviewed for the position.
+Ms Rubagumya spent over 20 years at the Uganda Revenue Authority, having taken up employment there in 2001.
+She rose through the ranks at the agency and was the Assistant Commissioner Board Affairs, Policy and Rulings at URA.
+She was judged to be the best applicant in a field of four candidates who interviewed for the position of Commissioner, Board Matters and Legal Affairs.

-In August 2017, at her current position, she was involved in the closure of three branches of Kenya-based Nakumatt Supermarkets, due to tax arrears amounting to "at least USh300 million (US$86,000), excluding accumulated interest for the past five years".
+In August 2017 at the URA, she was involved in the closure of three branches of Kenya-based Nakumatt Supermarkets, due to tax arrears amounting to "at least USh300 million (US$86,000), excluding accumulated interest for the past five years".
 That action effectively kicked Nakumatt out of Uganda.

 Other considerations

-In her position as "Commissioner for Legal Services and Board Affairs", she a member of "Senior Management" at URA.
-In her position as Company Secretary, she is a member of the board of directors of the tax agency.
+In her position as "Commissioner for Legal Services and Board Affairs", she was member of "Senior Management" at URA.
+In her position as Company Secretary, she was a member of the board of directors of the tax agency.